 When I set out to create a new recipe for y’all, I want it to be the absolute best.
 Sometimes I’m lucky and my first stab at it turns out amazing.
 Other times, not so much.

 Take this Strawberry Jam Pound Cake for example.
-I’ve made somewhere around 6 different versions of this pound cake over the last few weeks.
-And I’ve made this final version 3 times.
+I made somewhere around 6 different versions of this strawberry pound cake recipe when I was trying to master it.
+And even after that, I made this final version 3 times just to make triple sure it would turn out perfect for y’all.
 Why all the cake?
 Well…

-I wanted this cake to have a strong flavor of strawberry but still have the classic pound cake features like the dense cake and crunchy exterior.
+I wanted this cake to have a strong flavor of strawberry but still have the classic pound cake features like the tenderness of a dense cake and crunchy exterior.
 And the thing is, fresh strawberries, while delicious, don’t really add bunches of strawberry flavor when added to things.

-Many strawberry cake recipes, like this one, call for adding a box strawberry gelatin to get that extra flavor.
+Typically a strawberry cake recipe, like this one, calls for adding a box of strawberry gelatin to get that extra flavor.
 That works great for sheet cakes and layer cakes, but the resulting texture just isn’t very “pound cake-y” in my opinion.

-So I was talking to my buddy Christy Jordan when she mentioned drizzling some strawberry jam over the warm cake to add some extra flavor – almost in “poke cake” fashion.
-Taking that a step farther, I thought “What if we add melted strawberry jam to the cake batter?”
+So, I was talking to my buddy Christy Jordan when she mentioned adding extra flavor by drizzling some strawberry jam over the warm cake while it’s cooling on a wire rack – almost in “poke cake” fashion.
+Taking that a step further, I thought “What if we add melted strawberry jam to the cake batter?”
 I imagined it would add some great strawberry flavor and a little color.

 Recipe Card